 Given the wide variety of geographic and disciplinary specializations possible within the major, students construct their course sequence in close collaboration with the director of undergraduate studies.
 But all students share the experience of the “Introduction to Comparative Literature and Society” seminar in their sophomore year as well as that of the required senior seminar.
 The major is designed for students interested in the cross-disciplinary and cross-cultural study of texts, traditions, media, and discourses in an increasingly transnational world.

-- Introduction to ICLS (CPLS V3900), normally taken in the spring of the sophomore year
+- Introduction to ICLS (CPLS V3900), taken in the spring of the sophomore year (3 points)

-- Two to Three courses in a single national or regional literature and/or culture, chosen from any discipline (The two courses should focus on the same nation/region) (6-8 points)
+- Two courses focusing on a specific national or regional literature or culture, chosen from any discipline (The two courses should focus on the same nation/region) (6-8 points)

 - Senior Seminar in Comparative Literature and Society (CPLS V3991)